-Some schools may charge an instrument fee for the use of musical instruments which the school owns or rents.
+Some schools may charge an instrument fee for the use of musical instruments which the school owns or rents including an annual cleaning fee.
 Students have the option of bringing their own instrument.
 If a student does utilize a school owned or rented instrument, the instrument must be returned as requested by the school.
 If the instrument is returned but not in good working order, the parent/guardian is responsible for paying the repair cost.
-If the instrument is not returned or is returned in unusable condition, the parent/ guardian is responsible for paying the school's instrument replacement cost.
+If the instrument is not returned or is returned in unusable condition, the parent/guardian is responsible for paying the school's instrument replacement cost.